Are you looking for information about

 paddock, or even a stall to put him in with another ram, that will work.
 The smaller, the

-better, as they will have less room to move around.
-I have seen brothers who grew up
+better, as they will have less room to backup and ram one another.
+I have seen brothers

-together come back together and almost kill one another over this, so please pay close
+who grew up together come back together and almost kill one another over this, so

-attention.
-You cannot put a breeding ram back into a pasture with a multitude of other
+please pay close attention.
+You cannot put a breeding ram back into a pasture with a

-want the second ram to be a little unsure of himself by bringing him into a neutral area
+with him.
+We want the second ram to be a little unsure of himself by bringing him into

-that is not so familiar to him.
+a neutral area that is not so familiar to him.
 Let's get him off guard a little bit, then all

-of his attention

-won't be focused on the breeding ram.
-They will sniff each other like they have never
+of his attention won't be focused on the breeding ram.
+They will sniff each other like

 leave the third ram wondering just whose side he's on.
 Keep them guessing and give